BakaOtaku/wise-wallet/README.md

 A user sets a desired limit for a transaction (buy/sell/swaps).
 The request remains dormant until the specified conditions are met.
 Once the criteria are achieved, the Solver API triggers and executes the transaction, charging a nominal commission for the service.

 ### 4.2 Use Cases
-- **Price-based Transactions**: A user wants to buy Nibiru with all his nUSD when the Nibiru price drops to a certain level within a specified timeframe.
+- **Price-based Transactions**: A user wants to buy Comdex with all his nUSD when the Comdex price drops to a certain level within a specified timeframe.
 With WiseWallet's Limit Hooks, the user can set this condition and continue his daily tasks without locking his tokens or continuously monitoring the market.
-- **Depreciation Protection**: Users can shield themselves from token depreciation, e.g., if a stablecoin like XUSD falls below $0.98, the system can be set to automatically swap all XUSD to Nibiru, thus preserving the user's value.
+- **Depreciation Protection**: Users can shield themselves from token depreciation, e.g., if a stablecoin like XUSD falls below $0.98, the system can be set to automatically swap all XUSD to Comdex, thus preserving the user's value.

 ## 5. Benefits
 - **User-Friendly**: Off-chain signing and Limit Hooks make the platform simple to use, even for those new to the crypto space.